cybergarage/round-cc/doc/round_overview.md

 ### Open Standard Protocols

-Round consists only some open standard network protocols such as [JSON-RPC][json-rpc] and [UPnP][upnp-spec] with standard script engines such as [Java][java] and [JavaScript][js-spec].
+Round is consist of the following open standard network protocols such as [JSON-RPC][json-rpc] and [UPnP][upnp-spec].

 ![round_protocol](./img/round_protocol.png)

+In addition, Round supports several major programming languages such as Java, JavaScript and Lua.
+Developers can build distributed frameworks and applications using their favorite programming languages.

 ##  Features

-Round has the following features to develop distributed system application easily.
+In Round, there are the following features to develop distributed frameworks and applications easily.

 ### Zeroconf

-New Round node is stared, it is added into a network automatically.
-Other nodes in the same network are received some event messages when a node is added or removed.
+After new node is started, the node is added into a network automatically.
+Other nodes in the same network are received event messages when a node is added or removed.

 ![auto-configuration](img/round_overview_autoconfig.png)